gajus/flow-runtime/packages/babel-plugin-flow-runtime/README.md

 The plugin supports the following options:

 - `assert` - Boolean, indicates whether types should be asserted at runtime.
 Defaults to `true` if `process.env.NODE_ENV === 'development'`, otherwise `false`.
-- `decorate` - Boolean, indicates whether object or function values that have type annotations should be decorated with those types at runtime.
+- `annotate` - Boolean, indicates whether object or function values that have type annotations should be decorated with those types at runtime.
 Defaults to `true`.

 If `assert` is `true`, the following code: